 David’s Payoff Success Story with Student Loans

-David’s debt payoff success story began with $75,000 in student loans.
+David’s journey began with $75,000 in student loans.
 The 28-year-old coder in Seattle said, “It was scary.
-High interest rates meant I had to get smart fast.”
+High interest meant I had to get smart fast.”

 Debt Details